sudo-joseph/mywebpage/README.md

 # mywebpage
-A simple personal blog and landing page built with bootstrap 4.
+A simple personal blog built with bootstrap 4.

 ## Colortheme